yulu/yulu.github.io/blog1/_posts/2016-02-01-android-crop-library.md

 categories: blog1
 ---

-In order to modularize the [ViSearch Android SDK](https://github.com/visenze/visearch-sdk-android) that I am working with previously, I developed my very first UI lib - [image-crop-layout](https://github.com/yulu/crop-image-layout).
+In order to modularize the [ViSearch Android SDK](https://github.com/visenze/visearch-sdk-android) that I was working with previously, I developed my very first UI lib - [image-crop-layout](https://github.com/yulu/crop-image-layout).
 This is a light-weight image cropping module that supports UI customization and box update listener.

 Here is a very good tutorial on how to [upload a library to jCenter by Brian Attwell](http://brianattwell.com/distributing-android-libs-via-jcenter/).